 DEMAND RESPONSE (DR)

-It is now an accepted fact that power companies’ systems are most efficient when electric load fluctuations are kept to a minimum.
-Therefore, utilities encourage end-users to do their part through demand response by reducing or shifting electricity usage (load) during peak periods in exchange for financial incentives.
-DR is often implemented in response to a shift in market electric prices or when the power grid is in jeopardy of overload.
+It is now an accepted fact that power companies’ systems are most efficient when energy load fluctuations are kept to a minimum.
+Therefore, utilities encourage end-users to do their part through demand response by reducing or shifting energy usage (load) during peak periods in exchange for financial incentives.
+DR is often implemented in response to a shift in market energy prices or when the power grid is in jeopardy of overload.

 An important distinction of demand response is that it is an active and temporary measure aimed at reducing stress on the grid.
 According to a 2017 report issued by the American Council for an Energy-Efficient Economy (ACEEE) that examined data from 28 utilities, DR programs generate average peak demand savings of 10%.1 While DR is the most mature DSM program, many businesses still don’t realize they can earn revenue for reducing their energy use during times of peak demand on the grid.